selwynpolit/d9book/book/config.md

 Once you grab the url, you can use it later in your code.

-## Import something you changed in your module
+## Import config changes in your module via drush

 During module development, you might find you want to add some configuration.
 This is very useful as part of that workflow.